-A special meeting of the Voting Members may be called and held at any time:
+A special meeting of the voting members may be called and held at any time:

 - a) at the discretion of the Chair;

 - b) by a majority of the Board;

-- c) at the written request of not less than 5% of all Voting Members.
+- c) at the written request of not less than 5% of all voting members.

-A Special Meeting will adhere to the same requirements as outlined in section 3.1 of these bylaws for a general meeting.
+A special meeting adheres to the same requirements as outlined in section 3.1 of these bylaws for a general meeting.